d13r/laravel-breadcrumbs/README.rst

 The `documentation <https://laravel-breadcrumbs.readthedocs.io/en/latest/contributing.html>`_ includes some instructions that may help if you haven't done that before.

 I'm not planning to hand over control of this repo to anyone else (as it is in my name), but if anyone decides to create a fork that they are willing to support and maintain, please `email me <mailto:dave@davejamesmiller.com>`_ and I'll add a link to this page.
+You can also use [issue #137](https://github.com/davejamesmiller/laravel-breadcrumbs/issues/137) to discuss it among yourselves.

 If you do commit to supporting your fork, you should be aware that writing code to solve your own problems is the easy bit - the tricky bits include: